anikch/nltk-handson/README.md

 - Save these results in a csv file having 3 columns

-4.Create a python file named “PreProcess” and perform the following tasks.
+4. Create a python file named “PreProcess” and perform the following tasks.

 - Copy the function “Tokenize” in this file from question 1
 - Copy thefunction “RemoveStopWords” in this file from question 2